Skip to content

 For products with screen, e-label is admitted per KDB 784748:

-• FCC ID displays via menu accessible in 3 clicks maximum from main menu
+• FCC ID displays via menu accessible in 3 steps maximum from main menu

-• Access must not require password or login
+• Access must not require password, login or special access codes

 • A physical label remains mandatory on packaging